kawalpreet-kour/installation-guide-for-React-JS/README.md

 ## Introduction

 ReactJS is a JavaScript library for building interactive user interfaces.
 It is maintained by Meta and a community of developers.
-This guide will walk you through the ReactJS setup on Ubuntu 22.04 using Vite.
+This guide will walk you through the ReactJS setup on Linux using Vite.

 ---